 A listener to this podcast, Eric, writes in to ask, “Is joy in God and love for God the same thing?
 If not, how are they different?”

-When we see God for who he is as supremely beautiful and therefore supremely valuable over all things, our heart says yes.
-That is my soul’s end.
+When we see God for who he is, as supremely beautiful and therefore supremely valuable over all things, our heart says, “Yes, that is my soul’s end.
 That is my quest.
 My quest is over.
-My longings will all be satisfied here in him.
+My longings will all be satisfied here in him.”
 That is what I think joy in God is.
-Or to say it another way: Joy in God is a deep, abiding, soul disposition to treasure God over all things.
-Or, here is another word.
-Cherish him more — esteem him or prize him above all things.
+Or to say it another way: joy in God is a deep, abiding, soul disposition to treasure God over all things — or cherish him more, esteem him, or prize him above all things.

 So obedience to what God says is a branch that grows from the root of love, but I doubt that it would be wrong to say obedience is part of what it means to love God in the big, general sense.
 But I am real jealous never to equate commandment-keeping with the essence or the root of loving God.

 Now why would that be?
-Why would there be a unique preposition for “from the heart” and another preposition for “with soul, strength” and body” — a preposition that means “by,” like an agency — “with” in the sense that this is the instrument or the tool.
+Why would there be a unique preposition with “from the heart,” and another preposition with soul, strength and body — a preposition that means “by,” like agency — “with” in the sense that this is the instrument or the tool.
 And I think it is because the essence of love is rooted in the heart — the heart’s affections for God — and then that love is expressed with instruments of soul, strength, and mind.

 So my answer to Eric’s question is that love for God is not identical with joy in God, but that it is never less than joy in God.
-And joy in God is treasuring God and prizing God, esteeming, cherishing, being satisfied with all that God is for us in Christ.
-That is the essence of love for God, and all the streams flow out from that.
+And joy in God — treasuring God, and prizing God, esteeming, cherishing, being satisfied with all that God is for us in Christ — that is the essence of love for God, and all the streams flow out from that.